 SCOBY's aren't as sensitive as some people imply.
 Yes, you should wash your hands when handling the SCOBY, and wash your containers thoroughly, but I haven't found a need to rinse every container with vinegar, or be obsessive about "sanitizing" everything the tea or SCOBY might touch.
 If you have a healthy SCOBY it will take pretty good care of its self.

 For some reason, bottles with a narrow neck do a better, more fizzy second brew than bottles with a straight side.
 Think wide mouth jars vs regular mouth jars.
+Beer bottles make the fizziest Kombucha EVER, use caution when opening your flip top bottles or you'll have Kombucha on the ceiling (which wouldn't be fun for anyone).
 Who knows why this is... just a strange thing I've noticed.

 The larger your SCOBY the faster your Kombucha brews/the faster it gets tart.
 As your brewing skills progress, you will figure out what size SCOBY works best for the flavor you want and when you should separate the mother and start a SCOBY hotel, more on that in a minute.
 I separate my SCOBY about every 5 weeks.